undoZen/immer-rxjs/README.md

 source$.pipe(produce(producer, skipCompare))
 ```

-The `producer` function is like Immer's [Curried producers](https://immerjs.github.io/immer/docs/curried-produce) except that it expect new value from `source$` (like `action` from curried producer) be the first argument and `draft` to the be second.
+The `produce` function is like Immer's [Curried producers](https://immerjs.github.io/immer/docs/curried-produce) except that it expect new value from `source$` (like `action` of curried producer) be the first argument and `draft` to be the second.

-you can edit draft object like in immer producer:
+You can edit draft object like in immer producer:

 ```javascript
 import {produce} from 'immer-rxjs'